cszczepaniak/bananasplit/README.md

 }
 ```

 The plugins I've tried try to _toggle_ the arguments being on one line or many lines.
-They transform
+Some transform
 this example into invalid Go code:

 ```go